Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

   ![Extending containers with the singularity unprivileged proot build process](https://462000265.lumidata.eu/2day-20240502/img/LUMI-2day-20240502-09-containers/ExtendingSingularityBuild.png){ loading=lazy }
 </figure>

-Singularity specialist can also build upon an existing container using `singularity build`.
+Singularity specialists can also build upon an existing container using `singularity build`.
 The options for build processes are limited though because we have no support for user namespaces or the fakeroot feature.
 The ["Unprivileged `proot` builds" feature from recent SingularityCE versions](https://docs.sylabs.io/guides/3.11/user-guide/build_a_container.html#unprivilged-proot-builds) is supported though.